MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/known-issues.md

 There is another type of exemption that is only available for child accounts.
 A child account requires a parent to sign in to grant permission, but when they do, the parent has the option of choosing to **Always** allow the child to launch the app.
 That exemption is stored in the cloud and will persist even if the child signs out and signs back in.

-## StorageFile.CopyAsync fails to copy encrypted files to nonencrypted destination
+## StorageFile.CopyAsync fails to copy encrypted files to unencrypted destination

 When StorageFile.CopyAsync is used to copy a file that is encrypted to a destination that is not encrypted, the call will fail with the following exception: